canonical/charm-relation-interfaces/interfaces/login_ui_endpoints/v0/README.md

 ## Overview

-This relation interface describes the expected behavior of charms claiming to be able to provide or consume an Identity Platform Login UI endpoint.
+This relation interface describes the expected behavior of charms claiming to be able to provide or consume Identity Platform Login UI endpoints.

 ## Usage